Dealing With Therapy Privilege

 Other states provide a common law waiver.
 For example, Kentucky law holds that merely seeking custody of a child automatically waives the psychotherapist privilege.
 The Kentucky Supreme Court found the following:

 Whenever custody of infants is in dispute, the parties seeking custodial authority subject themselves to extensive and acute investigation of all factors relevant to the permanent and, hopefully, proper award of custody.
-Of major importance is the mental and physical health of all of the parties and whether the child is in an environment likely to endanger his physical, mental, moral or emotional health.3
+Of major importance is the mental and physical health of all of the parties and whether the child is in an environment likely to endanger his physical, mental, moral, or emotional health.3

-The Indiana Supreme Court held that a mother placed her mental condition in issue when she petitioned for and was granted custody under the original order, and that her condition remained in issue for custody determinations throughout the children’s minority.6 Further, when a party places a condition in issue by way of a claim, counterclaim, or affirmative defense, she waives the physician-patient privilege as to all matters causally or historically related to that condition, and information which would otherwise be protected from disclosure by the privilege then becomes subject to discovery.7
+The Indiana Supreme Court held that a mother placed her mental condition in issue when she petitioned for and was granted custody under the original order and that her condition remained in issue for custody determinations throughout the children’s minority.6 Further, when a party places a condition in issue by way of a claim, counterclaim, or affirmative defense, she waives the physician-patient privilege as to all matters causally or historically related to that condition, and information that would otherwise be protected from disclosure by the privilege then becomes subject to discovery.7

 Other states balance the value of the therapist-patient relationship against the best interest of the child.
 The Missouri case of Seyler v.
-Seyler, is instructive.8 There, in a custody dispute, the mother was seeking to admit mental health records of the father intoevidence.9 Missouri’s child custody statute, like most state custody statutes, the standard is the best interests of the child.10 One factor in R.S.Mo § 452.375 is the mental and physical health of all individuals involved.11 Accordingly, the mental health records of a parent would seem relevant; however requests to secure them in the initial trial were denied.12 Enter another local statute.
+Seyler is instructive.8 There, in a custody dispute, the mother was seeking to admit the mental health records of the father into evidence.9 Missouri’s child custody statute, like most state custody statutes, the standard is the best interests of the child.10 One factor in R.S.Mo § 452.375 is the mental and physical health of all individuals involved.11 Accordingly, the mental health records of a parent would seem relevant; however, requests to secure them in the initial trial were denied.12 Enter another local statute.
 R.S.Mo § 210.140 provides an exception to privileged doctor-patient communications where abuse or neglect has been has been pled.13 An amended petition was filed and while the trial court still denied use of the records, the appellate court overturned the judgment of the trial court and ordered admission of the records.14

-In a Texas case, a mother and father were each asking to be appointed conservator of the children with mother asserting that her medical records were not relevant because they did not contain information regarding her parenting history or abilities.15 The court found that the mother’s medical condition, including her personality and bipolar disorders, was relevant to whether appointing her the sole managing conservator would be in her children’s best interests.16 However, the court did not allow all of the mother’s medical and mental health records in evidence, but instead redacted records predating the marriage.17
+In a Texas case, a mother and father were each asking to be appointed conservator of the children with the mother asserting that her medical records were not relevant because they did not contain information regarding her parenting history or abilities.15 The court found that the mother’s medical condition, including her personality and bipolar disorders, was relevant to whether appointing her the sole managing conservator would be in her children’s best interests.16 However, the court did not allow all of the mother’s medical and mental health records in evidence but instead redacted records predating the marriage.17

-California has taken one of the strongest positions in favor of the privilege in custody cases.18 The relevant privilege statute contains an exception when the patient puts the condition at issue.19 The Koshman court interpreted this exception as compelling disclosure only where the patient’s own actions instigate the exposure.20 The father argued that because the mother was hospitalized for a narcotics overdose, her records were vital for the court to determine whether she was fit to have custody.21 The court denied the father’s request for the mother’s records, because, since the mother was not the one tendering her condition at issue, the exception to the privilege did not apply.22 The Koshman case has been cited with approval as recently as 2009.23
+California has taken one of the strongest positions in favor of the privilege in custody cases.18 The relevant privilege statute contains an exception when the patient puts the condition at issue.19 The Koshman court interpreted this exception as compelling disclosure only where the patient’s actions instigated the exposure.20 The father argued that because the mother was hospitalized for a narcotics overdose, her records were vital for the court to determine whether she was fit to have custody.21 The court denied the father’s request for the mother’s records, because, since the mother was not the one tendering her condition at issue, the exception to the privilege did not apply.22 The Koshman case has been cited with approval as recently as 2009.23

 _______